 Like I’ve said many times before, words matter.

 When tattooing day finally arrived, once again I was surprised a bit at how cowardly apprehensive I felt about this minor procedure, well, minor in comparison to everything else anyway.
-I dragged hubby along because I felt totally incapable of choosing a proper color or size (yes, you can pick your size too) and I didn’t want to be responsible for a wrong decision; easier to blame him later on, right?
+I dragged Dear Hubby along because I felt totally incapable of choosing a proper color or size (yes, you can pick your size too) and I didn’t want to be responsible for a wrong decision; easier to blame him later on, right?

-When we arrived and I mentioned to the nurse that yes, hubby was indeed accompanying me “back there,” she gave me a disapproving look that seemed to say something like, well that’s never done, then scurried off to get doctor’s approval even though I told her he had already approved it, which he had.
+When we arrived and I mentioned to the nurse that yes, Dear Hubby was indeed accompanying me “back there,” she gave me a disapproving look that seemed to say something like, well that’s never done, then scurried off to get doctor’s approval even though I told her he had already approved it, which he had.

 After finally making it into the dentist-like chair and once again feeling quite literally very exposed there under the lights, things got underway.
 The doctor teased me about color choices and jokingly said he was thinking purple since Halloween was approaching.
 Plastic surgeons can be such wise guys.

-The procedure itself only took about forty minutes, maybe less.
-Hubby left half-way through after the color selection had been made and probably after deciding he had seen enough.
 Surprisingly, I could feel it all a little bit, even after they numbed me up.
 It wasn’t painful, just a sort of prickly or tingly uncomfortableness.
-I took this to be a good thing, because any feeling in the chest area is welcomed post-mastectomy.
+I took this to be a good thing, because any feeling in the chest area is welcomed post mastectomy.
 The needle device was surprisingly quite loud, again reminding me of the dentist with his drill.

 When the surgeon and his nurse were finished, they brought over a mirror and let me take a look.
-I must have gasped a bit because immediately they said, “Things will look better after you give it some time…be patient.”
+I must have gasped because immediately they said, “Things will look better after you give it some time…be patient.”

 A patient never likes being told to be patient.